TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/capsule.rst

    If this capsule will be stored as an attribute of a module, the *name* should be specified as ``modulename.attributename``.
-This will enable other modules to import the capsule using :c:func:`PyCapsule_Import`.
+This will enable other modules to agiza the capsule using :c:func:`PyCapsule_Import`.

 .. c:function:: void* PyCapsule_GetPointer(PyObject *capsule, const char *name)